Mosa Tsay is a contemporary-minded cellist and concert experience designer based in San Francisco and New York City.

-Formerly the Artistic Director of Celli@Berkeley and a San Francisco-based collective of cellists, Mosa commissioned and organized premieres of new works for celli and electronics in the San Francisco Bay Area.
+As former Artistic Director of Celli@Berkeley and a San Francisco-based collective of cellists, Mosa commissioned and premiered new works for celli and electronics in the San Francisco Bay Area.
 In 2014, she co-produced Celli@Berkeley’s debut CD album in collaboration with composer Jared Redmond and Grammy-winning Barry Phillips.

 Born to Taiwanese parents, she began playing cello at age seven in San Diego.
-Her past teachers and mentors include Jonathan Koh, Catherine Godden, Lu-Yan Guo, David Milnes, Mary Gerard, Hernan Constantino, and Thomas Stauffer.
+Her past teachers include Joel Krosnick, Jonathan Koh, and Catherine Godden.

 All project proposals are welcome.
-Anything involving space, light, color, electronics, succulents, silence, sculpture, linen, sound installations, improvisation, contact mics, etc.
+(E.g., space, light, color, electronics, succulents, silence, sculpture, linen, sound installations, improvisation, contact mics)